 Graceful: Wispy and beautiful, this understated bamboo grows to 25 feet tall and is easy to maintain.
 Offering more of a feminine look, it adds regal elegance to any home.

 Seabreeze: Those living beachside can rest easy knowing Seabreeze is a salt-tolerant variety.
-Growing to 25 feet, it does not take away from a coastal beach vibe while still offering an attractive screen.
+Growing to 25 feet, it maintains a coastal beach vibe while still offering an attractive screen.

 Vivax Timber: Not as common but oh so delicious, this beautiful bamboo species produce edible new shoots, essential for tasty stir-fry dishes.
 Those seeking an interesting choice to round out their edible landscape project should seek out this variety.